class Tensor(T, S)

 (axis : Int, dims : Bool = false

-on each slice into an axis
+Equivalent of calling reduce on each slice into an axis.

-Used primarily for reductions like Num.sum
+Used primarily for reductions like Num.sum, Num.prod, in their

 axis versions.